verilator/verilator/docs/guide/exe_verilator.rst

    Defaults to the :vlopt:`--prefix` if not specified.

 .. option:: --no-order-clock-delay

+   Deprecated and has no effect (ignored).

+   In versions prior to 5.002:

    Rarely needed.
 Disables a bug fix for ordering of clock enables with delayed assignments.
 This option should only be used when suggested by